microsoft/aed-content-nasa-su20/1-introduction.md

 - How to install VS Code and a little bit about the benefits of this program
 - How to install extensions to enhance the VS Code experience
-- Some essential computer science principles
+- How to use a variety of python functions
 - How to run a program
-- How to use a variety of python libraries
+- Some essential computer science principles

 ## Prerequisites

-- A computer running Windows, Mac or Linux
+- A Windows, Mac or Linux computer
-- Knowledge of how to download programs
+- Knowledge of how to download programs from internet